HomeBytesWhat is Cryptocurrency Taxation in India?

 Employees dabbling in cryptocurrency trading will be subjected to taxes according to their specific income tax brackets.
 From FY23 onwards, capital gains on such investments will attract a flat 30% tax, irrespective of one’s slab.
 Furthermore, if someone gifts you digital assets, you, as the receiver, will be taxed.

-Is There a Clear Framework for Crypto Taxes in India?
+Crypto Taxes in India?

 Although the government has delineated the tax structure for cryptocurrencies, it doesn’t signal their legalization in India.
 The lack of a clear valuation method for cryptocurrencies casts doubts on the Indian tax structure.
 Some even opine that this tax introduction aims to deter individuals from crypto investments.